Coronavirus (COVID-19) Outbreak

 We are paying constant attention to the guidance from the Foreign, Commonwealth & Development Office’s (FCDO), and Public Health England in the UK, as well as to the guidance from the local health authorities in our destinations.
 All our holidays are subject to the local Covid-19 regulations of the destination country, which may differ from that of the UK.
 We recommend you are familiar with these before you travel.

 For guests who are concerned about their travel plans in light of the Coronavirus outbreak, we answer the most commonly asked questions below:

 Is my ski holiday going to take place as planned?

 Our 2021/2022 ski season is currently expected to go ahead as planned.
 We will be reviewing all operations on a regular basis in light of the Covid-19 situation and will only travel to destinations that are exempt from the FCDO’s essential travel only list.

 If the guidance changes for the destination you are due to travel to, and this has an effect on our ability to provide your holiday, we will be in contact as soon as we can to talk through your options.

 How will I know if my travel plans are going to be affected?

-We pay constant attention to the guidance from the UK’s Foreign & Commonwealth Office (FCO), ABTA, Public Health England and local health authorities in our destinations.
-We will respond to any advice by the FCO against non-essential travel to your destination, and will contact you as soon as it is clear we won’t be able to provide your holiday at the originally planned time.
+We pay constant attention to the guidance from the UK’s Foreign, Commonwealth & Development Office’s (FCDO), Public Health England and local health authorities in our destinations.
+We will respond to any advice issued by the FCDO against non-essential travel to your destination, and will contact you as soon as it is clear we won’t be able to provide your holiday at the originally planned time.